dernorberto/openhab/openhab2-presence.md

 ## The premise

-* WIFI Router repeatedly searches for specific MAC Addresses in his Wifi clients list
+* WIFI Router regularly searches for specific MAC Addresses in his Wifi clients list
 * if it finds a valid one, the router updates the status of an openhab2 item via a REST API PUT request

 ## openhab2 config